woodnsec/IoT-Forensics/README.md

 The creation of a standard is necessary as IoT devices become sources of evidence in criminal, civil, and corporate investigations.
 Traditional digital forensics has been studied extensively and defines standards and procedures that guide investigators in the collection of digital evidence from computers, hard drives, flash drives, and mobile devices.
 In contrast, IoT forensics is still an emerging field due in part to the aforementioned reasons.
 This makes introducing evidence gathered from IoT devices in court difficult as investigators cannot point to best practices and precedent to show their evidence is sound.

 ### Goals and Objectives
-- Review state of the art research and standards concerning IoT Forensic and traditional digital forensics.
+- Review state of the art research and standards concerning IoT forensic and traditional digital forensics.
-- Compare and contrast IoT Forensic techniques with those of traditional digital forensics standards.
+- Compare and contrast IoT forensic techniques with those of traditional digital forensics standards.
-- Identify the driving factors of the slow maturation of IoT Forensic standards and possible solutions.
+- Identify the driving factors of the slow maturation of IoT forensic standards and possible solutions.
-- Apply recommended standards gathered from IoT Forensic literature in hands-on experiments to test their effectiveness across multiple IoT devices.
+- Apply recommended standards gathered from IoT forensic literature in hands-on experiments to test their effectiveness across multiple IoT devices.
-- Provide educated recommendations on developing and establishing IoT Forensic standards, research, and areas that merit further study.
+- Provide educated recommendations on developing and establishing IoT forensic standards, research, and areas that merit further study.

 ### Merit

 Before a standard can be created and implemented, a full understanding of the current field and potential concerns needs to be cultivated.
 This project will provide a substantive review of the current state of IoT forensics and examine its differences from traditional digital forensics.
 Our hands-on application of existing methodologies will allow us to formulate recommendations and refinements to the ever-evolving field of IoT forensics.
-Additionally, this collection of research can serve as a jumping off point for the creation of an effective IoT Forensic standard.
+Additionally, this collection of research can serve as a jumping off point for the creation of an effective IoT forensic standard.

 ## Proposed Project Timeline